Counter-Guerrilla: 16 March massacre

 Seven students (Hatice Özen, Cemil Sönmez, Baki Ekiz, Turan Ören, Abdullah Şimşek, Hamit Akıl and Murat Kurt) were killed and 41 were injured at Istanbul University's Faculty of Pharmacy on 16 March 1978.
 The assailants were members of the Grey Wolves.
 The lawsuit was canceled in 2008 due to the statute of limitation.

 Bahçelievler massacre

 A group of nationalists under the leadership of Abdullah Çatlı killed seven leftist students on 9 October 1978. Çatlı was convicted in absentia.

 Kahramanmaraş massacre

 On 23–24 December 1978, many Alevi people were targeted and killed in a neighbourhood.
 Martial law was declared afterwards, and the 1980 coup followed.

+Assassination of Musa Anter

+Musa Anter He was a Kurdish nationalist and writer of Kurdish origin and claimed to have taken some actions against Turkey.
+Being a member of Revolutionary Cultural Eastern Hearths and Kurdish Institute of Istanbul Musa Anter, who received a total of 11.5 years in prison, was assassinated in 1992.